eidp/actions-kubernetes/teardown-preview/README.md

 Teardown preview environments on an EIDP instance deployed by the deploy-preview action.

-This action discovers and deletes Kubernetes resources that were created for preview deployments.
+This action discovers and **deletes** the Kubernetes resources that were created for the preview deployment.
-FluxCD's pruning will automatically cascade the deletion to namespaces and application resources.
+FluxCD's pruning will automatically cascade the deletion to application resources and other related resources.

 A kubernetes context must already be configured prior to using this action.
 Checkout the [Create Kubernetes context](../create-context) action to create and configure a kubernetes context.